PIWEEK/dungeons-and-projects/README.rst

 Client
 ------

-In the future we will probably upload this to PyPi, but now the procedure is
+In the future we will probably upload this to PyPi, but for now the procedure is

 - Create a python virtualenv (optional but very recommended).